CMUSchoolOfArt/60-120/2026/assignments/unit_3/readme.md

 #### Learning Objectives

-* **Conduct research** to curate a focused collection of found digital material — leveraging selection, repetition, and comparison to transform isolated examples into meaningful evidence.
+* **Conduct research** to critically examine the internet by **curating** a focused collection of found digital material — leveraging selection, repetition, and comparison to transform isolated examples into meaningful evidence.
 * **Publish** a self-contained, public-facing web page that communicates your curatorial idea clearly through layout, structure, and basic web-based presentation tools.

 ---